pAIrprogio/oai/README.md

 - **Page urls sync**: Fetches urls from a page, and synchronizes every url to the vector store
 - _More to come_

+Once set up, make sure to run `oai vs sync` to synchronize your vector store.

 ## Tools

 ### Available tools